inside immigration information about marriage green cards and work visas in America

 If you are in a situation where you are in ESTA Visa Waiver status and you wish to marry a US citizen and ask for a marriage green card, please contact an immigration attorney who specializes in this type of case (I do not).
-It is ok to ask the attorney how many ESTA Visa Waiver overstay AOS cses they have handled.
+I REPEAT; I DO NOT HANDLE ESTA VISA WAIVER CASES.
+TIP: It is ok to ask an immigration attorney how many ESTA Visa Waiver overstay AOS cases they have handled.

 When you call the office, just ask to speak to Danielle Nelisse.